jjeffery/errors/README.md

 Many of the ideas, much of the code, and even the text for the documentation of this package is based on the excellent [github.com/pkg/errors](https://github.com/pkg/errors) package.
-Please check out this package as it is more mature and has undergone more testing and scrutiny.
-It may suit your purpose better.

 A key difference between this package and github.com/pkg/errors is that this package has been designed to suit programs that make use of